AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    :annotation: bool

    Should the model be recompiled?
-   The LLVM ModelGenerator maintins a hash table of currently running models.
+   The LLVM ModelGenerator maintains a hash table of currently running models.
 If this flag is NOT set, then the generator will look to see if there is already a running instance of the given model and use the generated code from that one.

-   If only a single instance of a model is run, there is no need to cache the models, and this can safetly be enabled, realizing some performance gains.
+   If only a single instance of a model is run, there is no need to cache the models, and this can safely be enabled, realizing some performance gains.